Erdogan says Turkey ready to mediate between Ukraine and Russia -NTV | Law-Order

 Erdogan says Turkey ready to mediate between Ukraine and Russia -NTV

-Turkey is ready to act as a mediator between Ukraine and Russia, President Tayyip Erdogan was cited as saying by broadcaster NTV on Monday, despite having angered Moscow by selling armed drones to Kyiv earlier this year amid tensions in eastern Ukraine.
+Turkey is ready to act as a mediator between Ukraine and Russia, President Tayyip Erdogan was cited as saying by broadcaster NTV on Monday, despite having angered Moscow by selling armed drones to Kyiv earlier this year.

-NATO member Turkey has good ties with both Kyiv and Moscow, but opposes Russian policies in Syria and Libya.
-It has forged close energy and defence cooperation with Russia, but has also sold Turkish-made drones to Kyiv, angering Moscow.
-Speaking to reporters on a flight from Turkmenistan, Erdogan was cited as saying by NTV and other media Turkey wanted the Black Sea region to be in peace, adding he was discussing the issue with his Russian counterpart Vladimir Putin frequently.
+NATO member Turkey has good ties with both Kyiv and Moscow, though it opposes Russian policies in Syria and Libya.
+It has forged energy and defence cooperation with Russia, while opposing Russia's 2014 annexation of Ukraine's Crimea peninsula.
+Speaking to reporters on a flight from Turkmenistan, Erdogan was cited as saying by NTV and other media that Turkey wanted peace in the Black Sea region and was discussing the issue with his Russian counterpart Vladimir Putin frequently.

 "Whether it is as a mediator or speaking to them about the issue, by holding these talks with Ukraine and Mr Putin, God willing, we want to have a part in the solution of this," he was cited as saying.
-Asked about Erdogan's offer, Kremlin Spokesman Dmitry Peskov declined to comment.
+Asked about Erdogan's remarks, Kremlin Spokesman Dmitry Peskov declined to comment, but Kyiv welcomed the offer.

+"We will welcome any efforts that can help us to put an end to this war, to return Ukraine's territories which are currently under Russian control," Ukrainian foreign minister Dmytro Kuleba told a news briefing.
+He also said that if Russia decides to invade, Ukraine is ready to repel any attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)